Puerto Rico's bankruptcy hearing marks reset of asset scramble

 "The main take-away I have from the experience of Detroit or GM (General Motors) is that politics trumps contracts.
 I expect the final result to involve big haircuts, low coupons and long maturities for bondholders, and it probably doesn't matter if its GO's or COFINAS," said Robert Rauch, senior partner and portfolio manager at emerging market asset manager Gramercy.

 "Current prices reflect the fact that the muni market doesn't permit shorting.
-As long as the current core of bondholders is supporting the market it won't go down to a level that reflects realistic recoveries," said Rauch, whose firm specializes in emerging markets and distressed debt.
+As long as the current core of bondholders is supporting the market it won't go down to a level that reflects realistic recoveries," said Rauch, whose firm is

 COFINA bondholders were the first to sue the government after the freeze on creditor litigation under PROMESA expired at Midnight May 1st.
 They accuse Puerto Rico, Governor Ricardo Rossello and other officials of angling to repurpose the tax revenue earmarked to pay COFINA debt.